Meeting with Poroshenko before NATO summit in Wales. 2014.

 Europe turned out to be involved “head over ears”, both directly and indirectly, in two major crises in 2014.
-In the Near East where it participates in the war against U.S.-created ISIL, bearing corresponding costs.
+In the Near East where it participates in the war against U.S.-created ISIL (Organization banned in Russia), bearing corresponding costs.
 And in Ukraine, where Nazis came to power after a U.S.-supported coup d’etat and where the depth of involvement of Europe and the costs (political, economic, social) it pays are even higher and keep increasing.

 We have discussed earlier how the leading elite groups of United States construct their renewed concept of global domination and what mechanisms are being used to secure the involvement of the general public and the elites of many countries into supporting and realizing American goals and interests.